ludeeus/action-shellcheck/README.md

       uses: ludeeus/action-shellcheck@master
 ```

-## Globally disable checks
+## ShellCheck options

-To disable specific checks add it to a `SHELLCHECK_OPTS` env key in the job definition.
+You can pass any supported ShellCheck option or flag with the `SHELLCHECK_OPTS` env key in the job definition.

+Some examples include:

+* To disable specific checks (eg: `-e SC2059 -e SC2034 -e SC1090`)
+* To test against different shells (eg: `-s dash` or `-s ksh`)

 example: